 - While writing the Star Trek comic for DC, Peter David had to put up with a lot of Executive Meddling from a Paramount employee named Richard Arnold.
 Among other things, Arnold reneged on certain promises (such as allowing David to use characters from Star Trek: The Animated Series and then changing his mind), and made David get rid of a character named R.J.
 Blaise.
 As soon as Arnold was fired, David brought back R.J. and did a story about a warlord named Darrich from the planet Landor ("Darrich" and "Landor" being anagrams of "Richard" and "Arnold").
 R.J. revealed that Darrich was difficult to deal with and had a habit of reneging on promises he'd already made, and that she had humiliatingly forced him to sign a peace treaty at gunpoint.

 - An issue of Supergirl mocked the much-maligned Justice League: The Rise of Arsenal mini-series.
 The original mini featured a widely-mocked scene where a doped up Arsenal hallucinates that a dead cat is his daughter Lian.
-The subsequent Supergirl issue featured a Bizzaro version of Arsenal....whose gimmick was a quiver full of dead cats which he used as projectile weapons.
+An issue of Bizarrogirl featured a Bizzaro version of Arsenal... whose gimmick was a quiver full of dead cats which he used as projectile weapons.

 - In an issue of the New 52 Superman series, Cat Grant mocks the Daily Planet by claiming that unlike the Planet, the blog she and Clark run isn't held hostage by the whims of lawyers and corporate overlords.
 This is of course in reference to Marvel being controlled by Disney, which is itself somewhat hypocritical, since DC has technically been owned by a large corporation since the late 1960's.